oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/aboutworkshop/about.md

 In this lab, you will complete the following steps:

-&check; Data Collection - Download datasets
+- Data Collection - Download datasets
-&check; Data Preparation - Preparing datasets
+- Data Preparation - Preparing datasets
-&check; Data Load - Searching for patterns in datasets &check; Implement ML Models - Develop, different ML models, evaluate best model and tune &check; Data Integration - Connecting to real-time data sources
+- Data Load - Searching for patterns in datasets
+- Implement ML Models - Develop, different ML models, evaluate best model and tune
+- Data Integration - Connecting to real-time data sources

 ## OCI Elements